mnalli/msm/README.md

 vim $MSM_STORE
 ```

-Always leave one white line between one snippet and its neighbors.
-You can run
+Always leave one or more empty lines between one snippet and the other.
+You can
-`msm validate` to validate the snippet store after you modified it.
+run `msm validate` to validate the snippet store after you modified it.

 ## Snippet format

 - **Description**: comment at the beginning of the snippet
     - One-line only
-    - The description will be searched for during fuzzy search
+    - The description will be fuzzy-searched for during recall
     - **Optional**: if not provided, a default empty one will be added
 - **Definition**
     - Can be of multiple lines
-    - No empty lines
+    - No empty lines allowed

 ## CLI